The Ordinary's New Serum Ended My Botox Obsession — & It's Cheaper

 If you’re sold, there are a couple more things you should know.
 While this didn’t irritate mine or Karina’s skin in any way, The Ordinary advises against using it in the same skincare routine as vitamin C and exfoliating acids like glycolic, lactic and salicylic acids.
 These potent ingredients are said to break down the growth factors, potentially rendering them ineffective.
 In other words, it’s money down the drain.

 Lastly, Karina points out that growth factors tend to be synonymous with triple-digit prices.
-“The Ordinary’s innovative formula retails for $15.50, so it’s truly a game-changer in democratizing cutting-edge skincare for all,” she says — and I agree.
-Having recently tried a $148 skin-smoothing serum which promised similar results, I can firmly say that GF 15% Solution is just as effective (especially when teamed with sunscreen) — and a snip of the price, too.
+“The Ordinary’s innovative formula retails for £13.50, so it’s truly a game-changer in democratising cutting-edge skincare for all,” she says — and I agree.
+Having recently tried a £130 skin-smoothing serum which promised similar results, I can firmly say that GF 15% Solution is just as effective (especially when teamed with sunscreen) — and a snip of the price, too.

 AdvertisementADVERTISEMENT